Why You Should Care What Your Battery Is Made Of.

 - Almost double the longevity over NMC batteries

 - Produces less heat which works better in hot climates

-- Does not require a cooling or venting system and thus can be up to 50% quieter in home storage
+- Does not require as much cooling or venting and thus can be up to 50% quieter in home storage

 - Not toxic when burned (burned NMC creates toxic superfund sites)